Tadeja Majerič: 2013

 The new season turned out to be Majerič's breakthrough year.
 In January, a good run in the United States saw her reach two finals in successive weeks, winning the first, but losing the second, both $25k clay-court events.

-In February, she qualified for the main draw of the Qatar Open, but lost, again in the first round, to Hsieh Su-wei.
+In February, she qualified for the main draw of the Qatar Ladies Open but lost, again in the first round, to Hsieh Su-wei.
 After qualifying failures in Katowice and Marrakesh, she travelled to South America, winning a $25k singles event in Caracas, gaining enough important world ranking points to earn her a spot in qualifying for the French Open.
 After beating María Irigoyen, she faced Argentinian opposition again, this time in the form of fifth seed Paula Ormaechea.
 Majerič lost in straight sets.
 In the run-up to Wimbledon, she reached the final of the Nottingham Challenge, a $75k tournament on grass, where she lost to Elena Baltacha in straight sets.
 Despite being seeded 23rd at Wimbledon qualifying, she could only reach the second round again, losing to Grace Min.

 Further first-round main-draw exits followed at the WTA tournaments in Budapest and Bad Gastein, but, at the Baku Cup, Majerič reached the quarterfinals, winning her first career WTA Tour main-draw matches.
 As a result, she posted a career-best ranking of world No. 115.

 Majerič was seeded 16th in US Open qualifying in August, but lost in three sets to Julia Cohen.
 Back on the ITF Circuit in September, she made the second round of the Trabzon Cup, but lost in qualifying for Guangzhou and Tokyo on the WTA Tour.
 Her next event followed at the Governor's Cup in Lagos, the first of two $25k tournaments in the Nigerian metropolis.
 Here in Africa, Majerič won her third title of the year, defeating fellow Slovenian Dalila Jakupović, in straight sets in the final.